gingrasf/campsitemanager/README.md

 #### Security and authentication

-This application has not security or authentication.
+This application has no security or authentication.
 We would need to add some before making it production ready.

 ##### Metrics and logging